-Appendix: Guidelines for Penalties for Undergraduate and Postgraduate Taught Students
+Appendix: Guidelines for penalties for Undergraduate and Postgraduate Taught students

 The Bands presented below are guidelines only and provide examples of academic offences, whilst the Penalties are fixed.
-Adjudicators should always take the evidence with which they have been provided into account, including any extenuating circumstances.
+Adjudicators should always take the evidence with which they have been provided into account, including any extenuating circumstances

-Band A - Minor Offence / Unacceptable Academic Practice

-Maximum Suggested Penalty:

-Penalty 3

-Coursework: The academic offence relates to a failure to understand or apply the University's academic conventions in regards to proper referencing and acknowledging source material, but where an attempt to do so has been made.
+Band A - Minor Offence / Unacceptable Penalties available to Departments Academic Practice (coursework only), Faculties and Maximum Suggested Penalty: Penalty 3 Academic Offence Committees: Penalty 1: A formal written warning only Coursework: The academic offence relates to a failure to understand or apply the University's academic conventions in regards to proper referencing and acknowledging source material, but where an attempt to do so has been made.
 The student is completing a unit of assessment that is early in their studies, or has no previous experience of the particular referencing style (including self-plagiarism), and there has been a failure to understand the University's academic conventions.
+Penalty 2: Resubmit unit of assessment with minor amendments only, as determined by the Adjudicator (such as correct referencing, paraphrasing or striking out), for an uncapped mark.
+Penalty 3: Resubmit unit of assessment with minor amendments only, as determined by the Adjudicator (such as correct referencing, paraphrasing or striking out), for a capped mark.
+Penalty 4: Mark of zero to be given for the unit of assessment, with reassessment available to the Board of Examiners.
 Examination: The student is found to have contravened the rules of the examination as a result of human error or a misunderstanding, and it is agreed that they have not gained an unfair advantage.

-Band B - Intermediate Offence

-Maximum Suggested Penalty:

-Penalty 5

-Coursework: A significant portion of the work submitted by a student is not original text and has not been referenced properly, either where the student has made no attempt to acknowledge the source material, or where the student would reasonably be expected to have a full understanding of the academic conventions.
+Band B - Intermediate Offence Maximum Suggested Penalty: Penalty 5 Penalties available to Faculties and Academic Offence Committees only: Penalties available to Academic Offence Committees only Coursework: A significant portion of the work submitted by a student is not original text and has not been referenced properly, either where the student has made no attempt to acknowledge the source material, or where the student would reasonably Penalty 5: Mark of zero to be given for the unit of assessment, with no resubmission or reassessment permitted.
+Penalty 6: Mark of zero to be awarded for the module, with no resubmission or reassessment permitted; Penalty 7: No longer eligible for full award - a mark of zero to be